Umamahesh-J/Umamahesh-J.github.io/README.md

+## About Me:

+I am a MS by Research student in the Centre for Visual Information Technology(CVIT) lab of International Institute of Information Technology(IIIT) in Hyderabad.
+I like understanding why stuff works the way it works.
+In addition to ML and DL, I like Mathematics and Physics.
+My liking for Mathematics draws my interest and efforts towards understanding the mathematics behind the working of working of Deep Learning models.
+I am interested in classical methods and Deep Learning models of Computer Vision.
+I graduated as a Mechanical Engineer and worked in Bharat Heavy Electricals Limited, Hyderabad before joining MS by Research at IIIT Hyderabad.
+My ambition and my interest to keep myself abreast with the advances in technology have drawn me towards the field of Machine learning and Deep Learning.

+## Research:

+At CVIT lab of IIIT, Hyderabad, I am presently working on improving low-light RGB images using NIR images.

+## Contact:

+I love discussions on Machine Learning, Deep Learning applied to Computer Vision, Mathematics and Physics.
+You can reach me on umamahesh.j@research.iiit.ac.in

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Umamahesh-J/Umamahesh-J.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.